 The Cheaper… the Better?

 It’s no secret that the cost of products and services influences our buying decisions.
-If two products look and feel identical, we would be more likely to go for the cheaper one, which makes sense.
+If two products look and feel identical, we are more likely to choose the cheaper one, which makes sense.

 Financial discipline is crucial if we ever hope to save money, feel more secure, and be better prepared for the curveballs life inevitably throws our way.
 (Well, not everyone buys cheap products to save money for a more secure future, but that’s the general goal and what we like to tell ourselves.)